Intelligence Lifestyle News Property All Categories

 Dedicated forums focusing on ESG can provide a platform for occupiers to collaborate.
 The success stories include instances where close relationships between landlords and occupiers facilitate data sharing.

-One of the best examples of this we've seen is at The Pollen Estate in Mayfair, London.
+One of the best examples we've seen is at an Estate in Mayfair, London.
 They’ve built close occupier and landlord relationships, which has led to much greater transparency, so the occupiers have greater trust in the landlord.
-The Pollen Estate host quarterly occupier breakfasts where topics such as energy performance, circular economy and placemaking are discussed.
+The Estate hosts quarterly occupier breakfasts where topics such as energy performance, circular economy and placemaking are discussed.

 Positive relationships between fellow occupiers, particularly in co-working spaces, can also be an excellent opportunity for businesses.
 Shared opportunities between different organisations can be reached purely from interacting with each other and can enhance the workforce experience.